Considering a Job Change? Keep These 3 Things in Mind

 If you take a moderate blow to household income in the near term, what does that do to your ability to retire at a reasonable age and get your kids through school?

-In addition to analyzing the variables in an objective side-by-side manner and projecting them out over time (or have a Personal CFO to do it for you), you should also think about some other factors when considering a job change:
+In addition to analyzing the variables in an objective side-by-side manner and projecting them out over time (or having a Personal CFO to do it for you), think about the bigger-picture impacts of a job change:

 Looking for advice specific to your situation?
 Reach out to one of our advisors today.